rinse-repeat/zig-gh-helper/README.md

       zig-version: 0.9.1
 ```

-The above will put GH runner-specific Zig into into it's specific cache key.
+The above will put GH runner-specific Zig(s) into into relevant cache key(s)

-The zig will live in ~/zig and will translate in portable manner across all GH (e.g. windows/macos/ubuntu) runners
+The zig(s) live in ~/zig and will translate in portable manner across all GH (e.g. windows/macos/ubuntu) runners

 ## Retrieve the cached ZIG